Open-Source-Community/OSC-26-FRONT-END-Material/HTML/Session-two/Readme.md

 </form>
 ------------------------------------------------------
 Other Elements
     Quote Element <q> is used to hold a quoted phrase like a proverb or an aphorism. inline element

     Block Quote Element <blockquote> is also used to hold a proverb or an aphorism but is used when the proverb is a large paragraph. --> block element

     Button Element <button> is also used create a simple button with a specific functionality. --> inline-block element

     Word Break Opportunity Element <wbr> is used create a new line in the long paragraph when needed. --> Empty element (Self closed)

-Bidirectional Isolation Element <bdi> is used to isolate the different directions of typing text. like typing English with Arabic with numbers. --> inline element
+    Bidirectional Isolation Element <bdi> is used to isolate the different directions of typing text.like typing English with Arabic with numbers.-> inlineelement

     Code Element <code> is used to create a container for any code like JavaScript or Python. --> inline element

     Pre-Formatted text Element <pre> is used to create a container like p for paragraphs and it understands and keeps all spaces you wrote. --> block element

     Inline Frame Element <iframe> is used to create a mini window that contains another page (Inside our website or not). --> inline element